marijnh/Eloquent-JavaScript/09_regexp.md

 {{index "period character", "slash character", "newline character", "empty set", "block comment", "line comment"}}

-The part before the _or_ operator matches two slash characters followed by any number of non-newline characters.
+The part before the `|` operator matches two slash characters followed by any number of non-newline characters.
 The part for multiline comments is more involved.
 We use `[^]` (any character that is not in the empty set of characters) as a way to match any character.
 We cannot just use a period here because block comments can continue on a new line, and the period character does not match newline characters.

 But the output for the last line appears to have gone wrong.
 Why?